SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 My foot slipped.

-For a terrible instant I swung out from the wall, one hand the only thing keeping me from falling.
+For a terrible instant, I swung out from the wall, one hand the only thing keeping me from falling.
 Pebbles scattered, clicking against stone as they tumbled into emptiness.
 I heard my mother gasp above me.

 Then my uncle's hand closed around my ankle, steadying me.
 "I've got you.
 Always three."